 The Company conducts all of its operations through foreign subsidiaries and foreign branches.
-Therefore, the Company will be dependent on the flow of funds from operations of these subsidiaries and branches to meet its obligations excluding any additional equity or debt the Company may issue from time to time.
-The ability of its subsidiaries to make payments and transfer cash to the Company may be constrained by, among other things: the level of taxation, particularly corporate profits and withholding taxes, in the jurisdiction in which it operates; change in government approvals and the introduction of foreign exchange and/or currency controls or repatriation restrictions, or the availability of hard currency to be repatriated.
+Therefore, the Company is dependent on the flow of funds from operations of these subsidiaries and branches to meet its obligations, excluding any additional equity or debt the Company may issue from time to time.
+The ability of its subsidiaries to make payments and transfer cash to the Company may be constrained by, among other things: the level of taxation, particularly corporate profits and withholding taxes, in the jurisdictions in which it operates; changes in government approvals and the introduction of foreign exchange and/or currency controls or repatriation restrictions, or the availability of hard currency to be repatriated.
+Furthermore, if a dispute arises in foreign jurisdictions, the Company may be subject to the exclusive jurisdiction of a foreign court, and have no ability to ensure foreign persons attorn to the jurisdiction of the courts within Canada.